 Spaghetti Burrata & Colatura di Alici (Maybe Frank)

-This cool pizzeria and bar, tucked away off Bourke Street, also has a short pasta menu.
+This cool Randwick pizzeria and bar, also has a short pasta menu.
 I love their punchy spaghetti with creamy burrata, colatura di alici (anchovy fish sauce modelled on Ancient Roman garum), confit tomatoes and fried breadcrumbs.
 Not pretty – but irresistibly good!

 Truffled Egg Fettuccine (Buon Ricordo)

 No list of Sydney pasta dishes can be complete without Armando Percuoco’s creamy fettuccine topped with a fried truffle-scented egg and deftly tossed together tableside, with freshly grated parmesan, by a white-coated waiter.
-Yes it’s rich … but you won’t regret it!
+It’s survived the change of restaurant ownership and yes it’s still as rich, but you won’t regret it!

 Lucio’s fresh pasta is the finest and smoothest I know, and always has great bite.
 The fazzoletti neri ai frutti di mare, jet-black strips of pasta tossed with chunks of prawn and cuttlefish (they leave the mussels out for me) with a touch of garlic, chilli and chervil, is one of my benchmark pasta dishes!